-As the proposed project is consistent with the development density established under the Eastern Neighborhoods Rezoning and Area Plans, there would be no additional impacts on agriculture and forest resources beyond those analyzed in the Eastern Neighborhoods PEIR.
+As the proposed project is located within the Eastern Neighborhoods Rezoning and Area Plans, there would be no additional impacts on agriculture beyond those analyzed in the Eastern Neighborhoods PEIR.
+There are no forest resources located in the Eastern Neighborhoods Plan Areas.